 If, after meeting with both major advisers, you're still confident that you want to major in both subjects, you should begin the actual application process.

-Please consult the Sophomore Planning Process.
+Specific instructions are in the Sophomore Planning Process.

 Note: If one of your proposed majors is at Haverford, you must follow both colleges' sets of procedures.

 Classes begin at the University of Pennsylvania (Monday classes)

 Martin Luther King Day: no classes at Bryn Mawr or Haverford;

 Classes begin at Swarthmore

 Last day to declare Cr/NC option for first quarter courses (5 p.m.);

 Last day to drop a fifth course at Bryn Mawr and Haverford;